 Alliance for Justice plays a leading role in research, education, and advocacy around the nomination process for Supreme Court justices.
 This work has been a core part of our mission for decades, throughout Democratic and Republican administrations.

-Under the Biden Administration, AFJ will continue this role, advocating for the confirmation of Supreme Court nominees with a demonstrated commitment to equal justice.
+Under the Biden Administration, AFJ is continuing this role, advocating for the confirmation of Supreme Court nominees with a demonstrated commitment to equal justice like Justice Ketanji Brown Jackson.
 Additionally, with our Building the Bench program, AFJ is developing a cadre of qualified candidates for federal judgeships at all levels.
 Read more here.

 After Republicans ignored what they said in 2016 – when they blocked Merrick Garland in an election year – to confirm Justice Amy Coney Barrett, a right-wing ideologue, on the Supreme Court, AFJ was on the front lines of the fight to oppose her confirmation.
 After this fight, progressives are galvanized like never before on the issue of our courts, and AFJ is ready to channel that energy into fighting for a fair court system under the Biden Administration.